Martha Shelley: Gay Liberation Front

+Rat Subterranean News

+Shelley was part of the women's collective that took over Rat Subterranean News in February 1970.
+As a collective, they published a feminist issue of the newspaper and then did not give it back to the male editors.
+Shelley was invited to take part in the collective as a representative of radical lesbian organizing.

 Feminism

 In 1970, Lavender Menace, later Radicalesbians, organized the Lavender Menace zap of the Second Congress to Unite Women.
 Shelley played an instrumental role in the zap itself, and some have claimed she assisted in the writing of the Radicalesbians manifesto, "The Woman-Identified Woman", which introduced "women-identified" and "male-identified" terminology to the lesbian feminist discourse community.
 Later that same year, Shelley wrote "Subversion in the Women's Movement", which was published in both Come Out! and in off our backs, a feminist publication.

 Beginning in 1972, Shelley produced the radio show Lesbian Nation on New York's WBAI radio station.
 The Library of Congress claims Lesbian Nation to be, most likely, the first lesbian radio show.

 She contributed the pieces "Notes of a Radical Lesbian" and "Terror" to the 1970 anthology Sisterhood is Powerful: An Anthology of Writings From The Women's Liberation Movement, edited by Robin Morgan.

 After moving to Oakland, California in October 1974, she was involved with the Women's Press Collective where she worked with Judy Grahn to produce Crossing the DMZ, In Other Words, Lesbians Speak Out and other books.
 Her poetry has appeared in Ms. magazine, Sunbury, The Bright Medusa, We Become New and other periodicals.
 Shelley appeared in the 2010 documentary Stonewall Uprising, an episode of the American Experience series.